 I was honored when my Cymbal of Love (aka Love Cymbal) pendant won Uncommon Goods' first Jewelry Design Challenge in 2011.

 My commitment to arts education inspired me to learn a new instrument — taking music lessons for the first time since junior high school.
-I now play the marimba and the ukulele.
+I now play the marimba, the kalimba, and the ukulele.

 I live in Los Angeles with my lovely and talented wife Jane (muse) and dog (shop supervisor).
 While I love L.A. (unless I have to drive cross-town in rush hour traffic), I still consider myself part-New Yorker and always fold my pizza slice.